ashn-dot-dev/site/thoughts/2022-04-08-bastion-notes.md

 DPS was just straight up higher with the Calamity Cannon.
 There is a NG+ option available after beating the game, so that might be nice to go back and do just to see if it is harder.

+# Update (2022-04-10)
+Okay so this evening I started and completed a NG+ playthrough just for funzies before I closed the book on this game.
+I mained the Cael Hammer & Calamity Cannon for the entire run which allowed me to absolutely breeze through the game.
+I'm not sure if NG+ changes the difficulty, but there was not a single point in this run that was harder for me than my first (already super easy) playthrough.
+Having the Calamity Cannon with homing rockets absolutely trivializes every encounter in the game, and my strategy for this playthrough was pretty much "press Y to win" in every encounter except against few enemies that were just easier to kill with my hammer (specifically lunkheads and anklegators).

+In this playthrough I again chose to save Zulf just because I couldn't bring myself to leave him for dead.
+I also chose *not* to reset the world in this playthough, so the ending I got showed the Kid, Rucks, Zia, and Zulf all sailing away.
+I'm not sure how I feel about this specific ending since Zulf has lost the love of his life and will never get her back.
+During the end credits Zulf is shown preparing some food with our squirt, but his face is filled with grief, and I don't know if saving him after all the pain he has been through was really the right thing to do.

+In this playthrough I also went through the strangers dream, which was definitely the hardest of all the dream sequences, but was still a cakewalk with my hammer/cannon combo.
+It was nice to have a bit more content to work through, but I was hoping for much more of a backstory in this sequence than what was actually presented.
+Oh well.

+So now that I've completed all of the main content in Bastion I think I am going to be done-done with this game.
+I don't really see myself coming back and doing another playthrough any time soon, mainly because the game's mechanics are not interesting enough nor challenging enough for my liking.
+I enjoyed the story and lore aspects of the game, and it was nice to casually work through ~10-12 hours of a one-shot game, so overall I think the time that I did spend playing Bastion was a good investment.